pabrojast/ckan-pycsw/README.md

     * `iso19139`: Standard pycsw schema based on ISO 19139.

 >**Note**<br>
 > The output pycsw schema (`iso19139_inspire`), to comply with INSPIRE ISO 19139 is WIP.
 The validation of the dataset/series is complete and conforms to the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/home/index.html) datasets and dataset series (Conformance Class 1, 2, 2b and 2c).
-In contrast, spatial data services still fail in only 1 dimension.
+In contrast, spatial data services still fail in only 1 dimension [WIP].

-To deploy the environment, `docker compose` will build the images.
+To deploy the environment, `docker compose` will build the latest image ([`ghcr.io/mjanez/ckan-pycsw:latest`](https://github.com/mjanez/ckan-pycsw/pkgs/container/ckan-pycsw)).

 ```bash
 git clone https://github.com/mjanez/ckan-pycsw